no-carrier/ProcessingTextmodeEngine/README.md

 The Processing Textmode Engine renders output in [Processing](http://www.processing.org) to a full color text display, reminiscent of early computer or [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) graphics.
 I wrote it to use for realtime visual performance, but can be used to create movies, still images, or even games.
-It is free and open source.
+It is free and open source. :v:

 Creating a textmode engine is something I've wanted to do for a long time.
 I grew up using [DOS](https://en.wikipedia.org/wiki/MS-DOS) and hanging out on BBSes, so I love textmode and [ANSI art](https://www.google.com/search?tbm=isch&q=ansi+art&gws_rd=ssl).
 I